You need to see DPS gear in action. Get a live demo with our engineers.

 Devices at remote locations, such as broadcast antenna towers , can use SNMP to report problems before they grow.
 In corporate/government IT environments, switches and even network printers can send SNMP messages to report status information.

 Even though SNMP isn't truly "simple" anymore, it has become a popular standard that allows devices from many different manufacturers to communicate with each other.
-And, because of that, SNMP is a main choice of network managers that need to perform a protocol mediation.
+And, because of that, SNMP is the main choice of network managers that need to perform a protocol mediation.

 On-site equipment reporting in a legacy protocol can be connected via serial interface to an SNMP remote.
 The alarm data is translated on-site to SNMP alarm messages (called traps) by the RTU and forwarded via LAN to an SNMP manager.
 The RTU functions as a translator between the legacy equipment and the SNMP manager , allowing them to communicate.